engity-com/bifroest/docs/reference/auditlog/native-format-contract.md

 ---
-description: Native audit format contract and planned recording container design.
+description: Native audit and recording container format contract.
 ---

 # Native format contract

-The `.baudit` and `.beaudit` audit containers described here are emitted by the current server. `.bcast` and the new CBOR-based `.becast` recording formats remain a design for the recording milestone; the server currently still emits `.cast.zst` or the existing `.becast` recording format.
-Published byte-level vectors and the completed recording specification follow in later milestones.
+The server emits `.baudit` and `.beaudit` audit containers and `.bcast` and CBOR-based `.becast` recording containers.
+Published byte-level recording vectors will follow in a later milestone.

 ## Families and names